millermetres/PolOfCodeCrypto/Action!.md

   - [nada](https://getnada.com/)
 - If you need periodic email, use email aliases such as:
   - [SimpleLogin](https://simplelogin.io/)
 - Use fake identity.
-You can be creative or use:
+You can be creative or borrow some from:
   - [Fake Address Generator](https://www.fakeaddressgenerator.com/)

 ### I want to protect my privacy on...